Detection of collective optic excitations in molten NaI

 The sample was contained in a cell made of single crystal sapphire \cite{Tamura,HosokawaCMP}.
 In order to suppress the background from the sapphire container, the x-ray windows were polished down to 0.15 mm.
 It was placed in an internally heated vessel \cite{HosokawaCMP,HosokawaRSI} with x-ray windows made of thin Si single crystals capable of covering scattering angles between 0$^\circ$ and 25$^\circ$.
 A pressure of 1.5 bar of high-purity-grade He gas was applied to stabilize the sample.
 The temperature of 680$^\circ$C was achieved using a Mo resistance wire of 0.5 mm in diameter, and monitored with two W-Re thermocouples.

 Theoretical time-correlation functions for molten NaI were obtained from an {\it ab initio} MD simulation.
 A system of 150 particles was simulated in a constant volume and temperature (680$^\circ$C) ensemble.
-The detailed calculation procedure is given in Ref. \cite{Bryk}.
+A detailed calculation procedure is given in \cite{Bryk}.

-Figure \ref{Results}(a) shows logarithmic plots of the scattering intensities measured at $Q=4.0$ and 5.3 nm$^{-1}$.
-The LA excitations, as is typical in most liquids, are easily visible as shoulders at $\omega\sim4-6$ meV.
-The shape of the scattering intensity on the tails of these shoulders clearly indicates additional intensity at about 15-17 meV as indicated by the arrows.
+Figure~\ref{Results}~(a) shows logarithmic plots of the scattering intensities measured at $Q=4.0$ and 5.3 nm$^{-1}$.
+The LA excitations, as is typical in most liquids, are easily visible as shoulders at $\omega\sim4{-}6$ meV.
+The shape of the scattering intensity on the tails of these shoulders clearly indicates additional intensity at about 15--17 meV as indicated by the arrows.
 The intensity is about one hundredth of the central quasielastic peaks, and about one twentieth of the LA excitations.

 In the lower $Q$ range, the observed intensity is hampered by the LA- and TA modes from the sapphire container.
 Unfortunately, at $Q=1.5$ nm$^{-1}$ where the sapphire LA modes do not interfere with the LO modes of molten NaI, the high frequency excitations are too small to be detected, reflecting the $Q^2$ vanishing feature of the high frequency LO modes in the low $Q$ range \cite{BrykNaCl}.